 Lawrence E. Golub, CEO of Golub Capital, and Dr. Edward I. Altman, Professor of Finance at New York University’s Stern School of Business, are pleased to present the Golub Capital Altman Index.

-The Golub Capital Altman Index can provide early insight into the financial performance of public companies and GDP in advance of earnings season
+The Golub Capital Altman Index can provide early insight into financial performance of public companies and GDP in advance of earnings season.

-Middle market private companies in the Golub Capital Altman Index experienced approximate year-over-year earnings growth of 9.5% and revenue growth of 9.3% during the first two months of the first quarter of 2019.
-This compares to approximate year-over-year earnings growth of 13.4% and revenue growth of 10.6% in the fourth quarter of 2018.
+Middle market private companies in the Golub Capital Altman Index experienced approximate year-over-year earnings growth of 13.2% and revenue growth of 9.6% during the first two months of the third quarter of 2019.
+This compares to approximate year-over-year earnings growth of 12.5% and revenue growth of 10.3% in the second quarter of 2019.

 The size and diversity of the Golub Capital loan portfolio ensure that the confidentiality of all company-specific information used in the index is maintained in both the aggregate and industry segment data.